The new Prose and Lore is out and I’m in it! Let me tell you about how rare and important this literary journal is.

 “But people who work at McDonalds aren’t jumping up the class ladder or making enough money to change their circumstances,” I said.

-I hope y’all understand what I mean: not that sex work is bad, but that sex work is especially awesome if you are wanting to change something bad in your life, whether that’s your socioeconomic status or a bad relationship.
+I hope y’all understand what I mean: not that sex work is bad, but that sex work is especially awesome if you are wanting to change something bad in your life, whether that’s your socioeconomic status or a living situation you need money to get out of.

-Now there’s finally been a documentary that showcases women telling their real stories of sex work.
+Now there’s finally a documentary that showcases women telling their real stories of sex work.

 I remember when it was being made – Kristin DiAngelo had just been in Alaska, and I’d called her for some reason or another.
 Then a few weeks later we were both in Texas and she posted on a message board about this documentary she was making.
 American Courtesans.
 One of my clients emailed me that I should be in it, but if I’ve learned anything about business from sex work it’s to never let anyone else control your image.
 It sounded well intentioned, but you know how these things turn out.